oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 interfaces other than the loopback interface.
 It is also less susceptible to client-side firewalls and misconfigured host name resolution on the user's device.

+### HTTP 307 Redirect {#redirect_307}

+An AS which redirects a request that potentially contains user credentials MUST NOT use the HTTP 307 status code for redirection.
+If an HTTP redirection (and not, for example, JavaScript) is used for such a request, AS SHOULD use HTTP status code 303 "See Other".

+At the authorization endpoint, a typical protocol flow is that the AS prompts the user to enter her credentials in a form that is then submitted (using the HTTP POST method) back to the authorization server.
+The AS checks the credentials and, if successful, redirects the user agent to the client's redirection endpoint.

+If the status code 307 were used for redirection, the user agent would send the user credentials via HTTP POST to the client.

+This discloses the sensitive credentials to the client.
+If the relying party is malicious, it can use the credentials to impersonate the user at the AS.

+The behavior might be unexpected for developers, but is defined in
+{{RFC7231}}, Section 6.4.7.
+This status code does not require the user agent to rewrite the POST request to a GET request and thereby drop the form data in the POST request body.

+In the HTTP standard {{RFC7231}}, only the status code 303 unambigiously enforces rewriting the HTTP POST request to an HTTP GET request.
+For all other status codes, including the popular 302, user agents can opt not to rewrite POST to GET requests and therefore to reveal the user credentials to the client.
+(In practice, however, most user agents will only show this behaviour for 307 redirects.)

+Therefore, the RECOMMENDED status code for HTTP redirects is 303.

 ## Authorization Codes